LamJingJie/tlextractor/README.md

 # TLExtractor

 TLExtractor is a Python script designed to extract specific data from pages from tldraw.
 It uses a template to ensure the accuracy of the data being extracted.
+Data extracted will be saved as JSON data while images will be stored in a seperate folder that is titled the same as the project title.

 ## Template Format